 Avoid taking stimulants like caffeine or substances like alcohol.

+Taking substances like alcohol or caffeine are not good for sleep.
 Stimulants like caffeine and nicotine can interfere with your ability to sleep.
 Caffeine prolonged sleep latency, reduced total sleep time and sleep efficiency, and worsened perceived sleep quality.
 Older people might be more sensitive to caffeine than younger people.

 Similarly, nicotine suppressed rapid eye movement REM sleep (deep sleep stages) and was correlated to some sleep disruptions behaviors.